gbmhunter/blog/content/programming/design-patterns/abstraction-layers/index.md

 Some commons layers are the hardware abstraction layer (HAL) and the operating system abstraction layer (OSAL).

 **Should you provide an abstraction layer for every piece of third-party code?** No, probably not.
-For things like the C and C++ standard library (e.g. <stdint.h>, you can be pretty sure that these will be supported and consistant across multiple platforms/architectures.
+For things like the C and C++ standard library (e.g. `<stdint.h>`, you can be pretty sure that these will be supported and consistent across multiple platforms/architectures.
 You are most likely just wasting your time and creating an extra layer on confusion by writing an abstraction layer for these.
 All consider, will I ever use a different library, or is someone else likely to?
 It the answers no, again, think twice before writing an abstraction layer for it.

 ## How To Specify The Different Implementations?

 Each abstraction layer will need a different implementation with each target hardware/firmware combination.
-This can be achieved with #ifdef statements, conditionally compiling specific .cpp/.c files, or providing function pointers in the abstraction layer which are pointed to the correct functions at run time.
+This can be achieved with `#ifdef` statements, conditionally compiling specific `.cpp`/`.c` files, or providing function pointers in the abstraction layer which are pointed to the correct functions at run time.

 ## Vendor Lock-In